SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  1. (3)[Unconfirmed] Creation Kit ->
 A kit created by the devs that contains simple -> intricate pattners, lines and color selection etc, that will allow players to create their own clothing, (on top of a plain existing model of clothing of course, like v-necks) tattoos, shoes, accesories (custom mask etc), decals for cars, emblems for gang.
-This will allow players to have one of a kind patterns that no one else has, giving each player the opportunity to feel unique and make a name for themselves.
+The original of the item must be owned first (buying plain version of clothing in shop) This will allow players to have one of a kind patterns that no one else has, giving each player the opportunity to feel unique and make a name for themselves.
 I am sure the community would be fine with the devs selling this kit as a pack, as long as it is a reasonable price $10-$20.
 If you need reference material, APB reloaded's pattern maker is a good comparison.

  2. (4)[Unconfirmed] Community Made Items ->
 Simply put, Items you can find now in the vehicles tab and clothing, hair, weapons etc, some of these will be made by the